trz42/eessi-bot-software-layer/README.md

 ## Testing EESSI bot

-Easiest test maybe a change -- creating a branch, committing a change, creating a pull request, etc -- to one of the repositories you have selected when installing the app in Step 3.
-Which events may be forwarded depends on to which events you have subscribed the app when you registered the app in Step 2.
+The easiest test may be a change -- creating a branch, committing a change, creating a pull request, etc -- to one of the repositories you have selected when installing the app in Step 3.
+Which events may be forwarded depends on which events you have subscribed the app to when you registered the app in Step 2.